Invariants of 4-manifolds from Khovanov-Rozansky link homology: The sweep-around move

 Fix an almost closure $T$ of a braid word $\beta$ for $[\beta] \in\mathrm{Br}_{n+1}$.
 We call the right-hand closure $L$ and the left-hand closure $L'$.
 We consider the following movies of intermediate diagrams and their associated chain maps between Khovanov--Rozansky complexes.

 In the first row, the $\pm$ signs indicate the two versions of this movie, in which the horizontal strand passes in front of ($+$) or behind ($-$) $T$.

-We denote the composition along the top $\swf$ and the composition along the bottom $\swb$.
-In either case we first see a Reidemeister I move (denoted $R1_{\pm}$), then a composite of Reidemeister II moves (denoted $R2_{\pm}$), a number of Reidemeister III moves (each denoted $R3_{\pm}$), a composite of inverse Reidemeister II moves ($R2^{-1}_{\pm}$), and finally an inverse Reidemeister I move ($R1^{-1}_{\pm}$).
+We denote the composition along the top by $\swf$ and the composition along the bottom by $\swb$.
+In either case we first see a Reidemeister I move (denoted by $R1_{\pm}$), then a composite of Reidemeister II moves (denoted by $R2_{\pm}$), a number of Reidemeister III moves (each denoted by $R3_{\pm}$), a composite of inverse Reidemeister II moves ($R2^{-1}_{\pm}$), and finally an inverse Reidemeister I move ($R1^{-1}_{\pm}$).
 Our goal is to show that, after making careful use of the freedom, described later, to choose up-to-homotopy representatives of the chain maps for Reidemeister III moves, we have the following:

 \begin{thm} For every almost braid closure diagram $T$, the front sweep $\swf$ and the back sweep $\swb$ chain maps constructed above are identical (not just merely homotopic). \end{thm} Together with Proposition~\ref{prop:braidreduction}, this will imply Theorem~\ref{thm:sweeparound}.